jovanneste/Emotion-XAI-Videos/plan.md

 - Add random sampling AL method
 - Use cross validation on annotated videos
 - Look into explanation methods for video classification

+### 16/11/2022

+- Look into explainabilty
+- LIME and SHAP research
+- Remove videos >60seconds